-- Soy-based sealants: Most caulks use chemical acrylics, but for an eco-friendly alternative, buy soy-based sealants.
+- Soy-based sealants: Most caulk use chemical acrylics, but for an eco-friendly alternative, buy soy-based sealants.

-- Low VOC adhesives and sealants: As with paints, low-VOC adhesives have lower ratios of Volatile Organic Compounds such as formaldehyde and petrochemicals.
+- Low-VOC adhesives and sealants: As with paints, low-VOC adhesives have lower ratios of VOCs such as formaldehyde and petrochemicals.

-- Shredded newspaper: Shredded and treated with fire retardants, shredded newspaper, and other cellulose materials makes an excellent pour-in insulation for attic joist cavities.
+- Shredded newspaper: Shredded and treated with fire retardants, shredded newspaper, and other cellulose materials makes for excellent pour-in insulation for attic joist cavities.

 - Recycled plastic: Yet another good pour-in insulation is made from pellets of recycled plastics, such as milk cartons.

 - Sheep's wool batt insulation: As an alternative to fiberglass batts, rolls of sheep's wool insulation can be used to insulate wall cavities and ceiling cavities.
-Costing about $60 per roll, sheep's wool is a bit expensive, but has excellent R-value.
+With a cost of about $60 per roll, sheep's wool is a bit expensive but has excellent R-value.

 Wood and Millwork

 - Salvaged millwork and trim: Salvage yards and architectural antique stores often carry a substantial inventory of wood trim and millwork, often in styles that are hard to find elsewhere.